raxod502/org-emacs/README.md

     C-x C-c

+Cancel command or key sequence in progress:

+    C-g

 Edit a file in the current window (type in the path name, and press `RET`; note that you can press `TAB` to get help from Emacs with this):